zpeleg/path-light/docs/specs.md

 ##### Arduino Over Serial

 Communication has to be sync and on demand.
 I will design a protocol that will specify input and output, intput requiring a device name (Or pin??) and output the same with the value to set.
-I should google if someone had done this before.

 ##### Behavior Level
 At first, this will be super basic.
 The master arduino will look for movement on the sensor, check the amount of light outside and if everything is matching it will start the light animation from the correct direction.

-I should also allow for a button that will keep the lights working until I turn them off.
+Take note that this should be the changing layer if we add additional parts to the system like a button.

 ##### The code on each sever